 Fruiting leafy goosefoot, encountered at the Deepak Tal Lake, Lahaul, Himachal Pradesh.
 (Photo copyright © by Kaj Halberg)

 Saxifragaceae is a worldwide family, containing about 80 genera with c.
 1,200 species.
 By far the largest genus is Saxifraga with around 450 species, distributed in Asia, Europe, North America, and the Andes Mountains of South America.
 Most species grow in alpine areas.
-One species is presented below, whereas others are dealt with elsewhere on this website, see Plants: Mountain plants – Himalayan flora.
+One species is presented below, whereas others are dealt with on the page Plants – Mountain plants: Himalayan flora.

 Saxifraga mucronulata, encountered on the Bara Lacha La Pass, Lahaul, Himachal Pradesh.
 (Photo copyright © by Kaj Halberg)